-The Commission considers that there would be minimal costs associated with implementing the draft rule.
-The draft rule requires retailers to comply with the applicable privacy legislation.
-However, as retailers (and their service providers) should already be complying with the applicable privacy legislation, any additional costs to them resulting from the draft rule should be limited.
+The Commission considers that there would be minimal costs associated with implementing the rule as made.
+The rule as made requires retailers to comply with the applicable privacy legislation.
+However, as retailers (and their service providers) should already be complying with the applicable privacy legislation, any additional costs to them resulting from the rule as made should be limited.